pro2store/Pro2Store/README.md

 **Step 5:** Activate your Joomla articles as Pro2store Products.
 Go to the "Pro2Store Activation" tab in the article edit.
 Select "Yes" and save.

 **Step 6:** Add Product data to your products.
-Again this is done in the article manager under the tab "Pro2Store Fields".
+This done in the Pro2Store backend component.

 **Step 7:** Set up a currency (you might need to do this earlier in the process... depends what errors are thrown).
 Do this in the Pro2Store component.